Buying A Retirement Home: A Complete Guide

 Can I Use My 401(k) To Buy A House?

-Although it’s feasible to use your 401(K) to buy a house, it shouldn’t be your first option.
+Although it’s feasible to use your 401(k) to buy a house, it shouldn’t be your first option.
+Learn how to use 401(k) funds to buy a home and a few alternatives.

 Pay Off Mortgage Or Invest: How To Make The Right Choice